HandongHCI/WonsupLee/README.md

 ## Short Bio
-I am currently working in ergonomics and human-computer interaction (HCI) domains as an assistant professor in School of Global Entrepreneurship and Information Communication Technology (GE&ICT) at Handong Global University (HGU) in Pohang, South Korea.
+I am currently working in ergonomics, human-computer interaction (HCI), ICT convergence, and innovative product/service development domains as an assistant professor in the School of Global Entrepreneurship and Information Communication Technology (GE&ICT) at Handong Global University (HGU) in Pohang, South Korea.
 I started my academic career in Industrial Design in 2002 at HGU, then studied in Industrial Engineering (specialized in Human Factors and Ergonomics) at Pohang University of Science and Technology (POSTECH).
-After I received my doctorate in 2013, I worked as a post-doctoral research staff for a total of 4.5 years at POSTECH (1.5Y) and Industrial Design Engineering at Delft University of Technology in the Netherlands (3Y).
+After I received my doctorate in 2013, I worked as post-doctoral research staff for a total of 4.5 years at POSTECH (1.5Y) and Industrial Design Engineering at the Delft University of Technology in the Netherlands (3Y).

-With my interdisciplinary perspectives in design, engineering, and technologies, I’ve broadly studied on design and ergonomics topics including new product development, user-centered design, UI/UX design, HCI, service development, sustainable design, biomechanics, digital ergonomics, medical/healthcare engineering, and software development.
-Over the years, through my active participation in more than 45 research projects, I've gained academic achievements including 30+ peer-reviewed journal papers, 80+ conference proceedings, 6 patents, 2 government research grants as a PI, 3 academic awards, and so on.
+With my interdisciplinary perspectives in design, engineering, technologies, and business, my teaching covers broad topics including new product/service development, business startup, user-centered design, UI/UX design, HCI, biomechanics, digital ergonomics, medical/healthcare engineering, and software development.
+Over the years, through my active participation in research and education works, I've gained academic achievements including 30+ peer-reviewed journal papers, 80+ conference proceedings, 6 patents, 10+ research grants as a PI, 3 academic awards, and so on.

-Among the experiences as mentioned above, my primary research area that I've actively worked for the last decade is digital human modeling and engineering design methods using 3D/4D body scans.
-My current research and teaching in HGU cover a broad range of Human Factors and Ergonomics, Human-Computer Interaction, and Human-Centered Product/Service Development.
+Among the experiences mentioned above, the primary research area that I've most actively worked for the last decade is digital human modeling based on using 3D/4D body scans and engineering design methods for human-friendly products.

 ## Education & Professional Career
 - Assistant Professor, School of Global Entrepreneurship and Information Communication Technology, Handong Global University, South Korea, Mar 2018 - present